Binny12345/CaloTrack/s4091285-a1/README.md

 - Can you help me in configuring the Custom Layout for my app
 - How can i effectively pass my data from the weight logs into the dashboard for viewing
 - Can you try to figure out the bug
+- Can you provide the steps on how i can connect the business logic for onboarding to my contentView
 - (Note: Code provided wasn't copy and pasted, used as a guide and reference)